NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 The value of ``--initial-dem-constraint-weight`` is best set to 0 when the initial DEM is not very reliable, as otherwise defects from it can be inherited by the SfS result.
+Otherwise a value between 0.0001 and 0.001 may be good enough.

 See :numref:`sfs_albedo` for modeling of albedo.
 Shadow thresholds may be needed to avoid artifacts in shadow.
 See